zpoley/json-command/README.md

 by default the structure of the original json object is maintained, however options like -e and foo=bar allow for transforming object structure.

+To remove a certain key, assign it to undefined.

 ## Standard Input Formats

 * line delimited json objects